swizzin/docs.swizzin.ltd/docs/applications/mango.md

 ### User management

 Mango manages its users in a separate database to `box`.
-However, `box` will automatically add, remove and update users and their passwords from box when you use the user commands.
+However, `box` will automatically add, remove and update users and their passwords into Mango when you use the `box` user commands (such as `adduser`, `deluser`, and `chpasswd`).
 You can still manage users through thee Mango admin interface.